-As at 31 December 2020, Group's bank borrowings consist of long-term bank debts under various Islamic Finance Products, including Murabaha and Al Tawarroq arrangements with commercial banks in Kingdom of Saudi Arabia.
-Such debts bear financing charges at the prevailing market rates at the time of entering into the debt contracts.
-These loans were secured by demand promissory notes.
+Group's bank borrowings consist of long-term bank debts under different Islamic Finance Product with commercial banks in the Kingdom of Saudi Arabia.
+Such debt bear financing charges at the prevailing market rates ranges from 4.11% to 6.78% at the time of entering into the debt contracts.
+These loans are secured by demand promissory notes.
 The loan agreements include covenants which, among other things, require certain financial ratios to be maintained.
-The instalments due within twelve months from the date of financial position were shown as a current liability in the consolidated statement of financial position.

-The bank borrowings were repayable in monthly variable instalments and the last instalment was repaid on 28 February 2021.
+The bank borrowings are repayable in monthly variable instalments, with the last instalment payable on 27 December 2025.

-24 EMPLOYEE BENEFITS
+22 EMPLOYEE BENEFITS